AdobeDocs/livefyre.de-DE/help/using/c-about-apps/c-storify2/t-add-local-content.md

 ---
-description: Mit Storify können Sie Inhalte an jeder Position Ihrer Story hinzufügen.
+description: Storify allows you to add content at any position in your story.
-seo-description: Mit Storify können Sie Inhalte an jeder Position Ihrer Story hinzufügen.
+seo-description: Storify allows you to add content at any position in your story.
-seo-title: Text hinzufügen
+seo-title: Add Text
 solution: Experience Manager
-title: Text hinzufügen
+title: Add Text
-uuid: 01 dba 567-daf 9-4 cfa -9671-b 85 f 3 d 132 ddc
+uuid: 01dba567-daf9-4cfa-9671-b85f3d132ddc
 translation-type: tm+mt
 source-git-commit: 67aeb3de964473b326c88c3a3f81ff48a6a12652